-- Eating when upset.
-Hydrochloric acid secretion may be completely inhibited by stress, emotion, or worry.
+- Eating under stress.
+Hydrochloric acid secretion may be completely inhibited by our emotions.
 It is the low-grade, long-term, emotionally-oriented life stress that is more the culprit here.
 NOTE: Intense stress caused by high stress situations or desire for high achievement is associated more with HCL over (hyper) secretion and peptic ulcer disease (at least initially).
 As the stress continues, the body is exhausted and HCL production is no longer adequate.

 - Chronic illness.

 - Age - as you get older, stomach acid production tends to decrease, especially if there is any chronic illness

 - Taking prescription and over the counter drugs that suppress HCL production either directly or indirectly.